hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

       Status: Enabled
 ```

-This deletes any files that are older than one month.
-The Travis job is then setup to rebuild the application every week, which will redeploy the files still in use and reset their one month clock.
-This gives the Travis build 4 chances before files are lost so any issues have plenty of time to alert and be fixed.
+This deletes any files that are older than one month, so we will need to make sure we redeploy the files still in use and reset their one month clock before that expires.

-The Travis build can specify the cache-control headers the files will have when it puts them on S3.
-For these files it is set to 37556000 seconds (1 year - todo check)

-Some files have a fixed name and therefore can't be cached for that long.
-Therefore there needs to be a separate Travis deploy section to upload these files from a separate `static-low-cache` folder and only specify a 10 minute cache.

 ### Webpack setup